The NSW Civil and Administrative Tribunal (NCAT) has temporarily adjusted its practices and procedures in response to

 If you do not comply with the directions/deadline, the Tribunal may decide not to consider your material.
 If you need further time to lodge your material or to respond to an Application made against you, you should make a written request for extra time to the Tribunal.

 As a rule of procedural fairness, you must serve on the other party the same (and all) documents you file with the Tribunal.
 This can be done by copying both the Tribunal and the other party in the email.

 During a phone hearing

-Most Tribunal hearings are now being conducted over the phone, although some hearings may be conducted by audio-visual linkup using Microsoft Teams.
+Many Tribunal hearings are now being conducted over the phone, although some hearings may be conducted by audio-visual linkup using Microsoft Teams or in-person.
 You will receive the Notice of Hearing specifying the date and time for hearing and the phone number and ID code if you need to phone into the hearing room.
 You can also check the Hearing List on the Tribunal website.

 You might be asked by the Tribunal to provide you number so that the Tribunal can call you for the hearing.
 It is important to provide the correct phone number for the Tribunal to ring you.
 If your number has changed or you are not sure, check and confirm with the Registry, preferably two working days before your hearing.